Colton Schmidt

 Colton Schmidt (born October 27, 1990) is an American former professional football player who was a punter for five seasons with the Buffalo Bills of the National Football League (NFL) from 2014 to 2018.
 He played college football for the UC Davis Aggies before signing with the San Francisco 49ers as an undrafted free agent in 2013.

 Schmidt was cut by the 49ers during the 2013 preseason and was soon signed by the Cleveland Browns, but was cut again before the start of the regular season.
-He had another offseason sting with the 49ers in 2014 before signing with the Bills prior to the start of the regular season.
+He had another offseason stint with the 49ers in 2014 before signing with the Bills prior to the start of the regular season.
 After being released by the Bills in 2018, Schmidt spent the next two years with the Birmingham Iron of the Alliance of American Football (AAF) and the Los Angeles Wildcats of the XFL, respectively.

 Professional career

 San Francisco 49ers (first stint)

 Schmidt signed with the San Francisco 49ers as an undrafted free agent, following the 2013 NFL draft, on July 15, 2013.
 He was waived on August 2, but re-signed with the team on a three-year contract four days later.
 He was cut by the team after the third preseason game of 2013.